Sloth1427/jasarm/readme.md

 Tested with Node 20.14.0.

-run `npm install && npm run build && npm install -g`.
+run `npm install && npm run build`.

 ### How to use it

+run `combinejson combine <path-to-dir-containing-json-files>`

+The .json file containing the combined data will be saved in a directory called 'res', in output.json.

 ### Development